-Maintaining Forklift Center of Gravity and the Stability Triangle
+Keeping a Forklift's Center of Gravity Within the Stability Triangle

-Our discussion of lift truck basics would not be complete without a discussion of center of gravity and the stability triangle.
-One of the hardest things for lift truck operators to grasp in training is the importance of maintaining their center of gravity within their stability triangle.
+Any discussion of the basics of forklift trucks would be incomplete without a discussion of the center of gravity and the stability triangle.
+One of the hardest things for lift truck operators to learn during training is how to maintain their center of gravity within their stability triangle.

-When it comes to forklift operation, we must be concerned not only with the center of gravity of the load we are lifting but also with the combined center of gravity.
-This combination includes the lift truck and the load it is picking up.
+It's crucial to pay attention not only to the center of gravity of the load you are lifting but especially to the combined center of gravity: that of the lift truck and the load it is picking up.

 The lift truck also has a center of gravity, which shifts once the truck picks up a load.
-When the load is lifted, then the center of gravity moves forward.
-Care must be taken to maintain the center of gravity within the stability triangle of the forklift, by not lifting more than the maximum allowable, given the load center.
+When the load is lifted, the center of gravity moves forward.
+Care must be taken to maintain the center of gravity within the stability triangle of the forklift by not lifting more than the maximum allowable given the load center.

-One area of particular concern is on ramps or slopes, as well as on uneven terrain.
-Never raise a load or turn on a ramp.
+One area of particular concern is on ramps, slopes, or otherwise uneven terrain.
+Never raise a load or turn on an uneven surface.
 In such cases, your center of gravity will quickly move outside of the stability triangle.
-Also, keep in mind your center of gravity moves forward when carrying a load.
-So while traveling empty, your forks should point downhill.
-When carrying a load, your forks should look to the top of the ramp.

-A final word, if you are operating a forklift and it starts to tip, do not try to jump clear of the machine.
-Experts recommend staying in the cabin of the vehicle.
+If a forklift starts to tip over while you're operating it, do not try to jump clear of the machine.
+Experts recommend staying in the cabin of the vehicle and leaning away from the direction you're falling.
 Grip the wheel tightly and brace your feet.